weicao1990/starter-academic/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-I am currently a researcher at Microsoft Research Asia (MSRA), Machine Learning Group, headed by Prof. [Tie-Yan Liu](https://www.microsoft.com/en-us/research/people/tyliu/).
+I am currently a senior researcher at Microsoft Research Asia (MSRA), Machine Learning Group, headed by Prof. [Tie-Yan Liu](https://www.microsoft.com/en-us/research/people/tyliu/).
 I received my Ph.D. degree from Institute for Interdisciplinary Information Sciences (IIIS) at Tsinghua University in 2018, under the supervision of Prof. [Jian Li](http://people.iiis.tsinghua.edu.cn/~jianli/).
 Before that, I received the B. Sc degree from Department of Computer Science at Wuhan University in 2013.

-I have a wide range of research interests on applied machine learning, including Quantitive Trading, Intelligent Logistics, Networking Optimization etc. In the past one year, we cooperated with China-AMC, China-Taiping, Shunfeng-Tech, FETnet and many other compannies, to together explore the new opportunities for AI in different domains.
+I have a wide range of research interests on applied machine learning, including Quantitive Trading, Intelligent Health-Care, Logistics Optimization etc. In the past years, we co-worked with many leading companies in various fields, including China-AMC, Shunfeng Tech, Humana, SANOFI, etc., to explore the opportunities of applying AI in the corresponding scenarios.
 I really enjoy solving real industrial problems from various areas with AI technique.

-***HIRING:*** I am seeking for self-motived interns who have interests on time series, tabular data and autoML.
-Feel free to contact me if you are interested.